Quotients of buildings by groups acting freely on chambers: Covering Theory of -Weyl Graphs

 We now describe the relationship between groups acting on $2$-Weyl graphs and coverings.
 Groups act on $2$-Weyl graphs by automorphisms.
-We say a group $G$ acts \textbf{chamber-freely} on a $2$-Weyl graph $\cW$ if the restriction of the action of $G$ to the set of chambers of $\cW$ is free.
+We say a group $G$ acts \emph{chamber-freely} on a $2$-Weyl graph $\cW$ if the restriction of the action of $G$ to the set of chambers of $\cW$ is free.

-Let $p:\wt{\cW}\map \cW$ be a covering of $2$-Weyl graphs.
-The \textbf{deck transformation group} $\Aut(p)$ of $p$ is the group of automorphisms of $\wt{\cW}$ which commute with $p$.
-Since $\Aut(p)\leq \Aut(\wt{\cW})$, a covering $p:\wt{\cW}\map \cW$ determines a faithful action of $\Aut(p)$ on the left of $\wt{\cW}$.
-Notice that the homomorphism $\Aut(p)\map \Aut(\bar{p})$, $g\mapsto \bar{g}$, is injective by \autoref{prop:faithful}, and surjective by \autoref{prop:genliftweyl}.
+Let $p:\wt{\cW}\to \cW$ be a covering of $2$-Weyl graphs.
+The \emph{deck transformation group} $\Aut(p)$ of $p$ is the group of automorphisms of $\wt{\cW}$ which commute with $p$.
+Since $\Aut(p)\leq \Aut(\wt{\cW})$, a covering $p:\wt{\cW}\to \cW$ determines a faithful action of $\Aut(p)$ on the left of $\wt{\cW}$.
+Notice that the homomorphism $\Aut(p)\to \Aut(\bar{p})$, $g\mapsto \bar{g}$, is injective by \autoref{prop:faithful}, and surjective by \autoref{prop:genliftweyl}.

-\begin{prop} Let $p:\wt{\cW}\map \cW$ be a connected covering.
+\begin{prop} Let $p:\wt{\cW}\to \cW$ be a connected covering.
 Then $\Aut(p)$ acts chamber-freely on $\wt{\cW}$. \end{prop}

-\begin{proof} Given the natural isomorphism $\Aut(p)\map \Aut(\bar{p})$, $g\mapsto \bar{g}$, this follows from \autoref{prop:freeaction}. \end{proof}
+\begin{proof} Given the natural isomorphism $\Aut(p)\to \Aut(\bar{p})$, $g\mapsto \bar{g}$, this follows from \autoref{prop:freeaction}. \end{proof}

-We'll see that conversely, if a group acts chamber-freely on a connected $2$-Weyl graph $\cW'$, then it's naturally the deck transformation group of a covering $\cW'\map \cW$.
-A connected covering $p:\wt{\cW}\map \cW$ of $2$-Weyl graphs is called \textbf{regular} if the induced groupoid covering $\bar{p}$ is regular.
-Thus, if $p$ is regular, then we can identify $\pi_1(\wt{\cW})$ with its $\pi_1(\bar{p})$ image in $\pi_1(\cW)$.
+We will see that conversely, if a group acts chamber-freely on a connected $2$-Weyl graph $\cW'$, then it is naturally the deck transformation group of a covering $\cW'\to \cW$.
+A connected covering $p:\wt{\cW}\to \cW$ of $2$-Weyl graphs is called \emph{regular} if the induced groupoid covering $\bar{p}$ is regular.
+Thus, if $p$ is regular, then we can identify $\pi_1(\wt{\cW})$ with its $\pi_1(\bar{p})$-image in $\pi_1(\cW)$.

-\begin{prop} Let $p:\wt{\cW}\map \cW$ be a regular covering of $2$-Weyl graphs.
+\begin{prop} Let $p:\wt{\cW}\to \cW$ be a regular covering of $2$-Weyl graphs.
 Then the action of $\Aut(p)$ restricted to the $p$-preimage of a chamber or an edge is regular. \end{prop}

-\begin{proof} Given the natural isomorphism $\Aut(p)\map \Aut(\bar{p})$, $g\mapsto \bar{g}$, the case of a chamber follows from \autoref{prop:fib}.
+\begin{proof} Given the natural isomorphism $\Aut(p)\to \Aut(\bar{p})$, $g\mapsto \bar{g}$, the case of a chamber follows from \autoref{prop:fib}.
 In the case of an edge, let $i,i'\in \wt{\cW}$ be edges with $p(g)=p(g')$.
 Let $g\in \Aut(p)$ such that $g \cdot \iota(i)=\iota(i')$.
 Then $g \cdot i= i'$, since $p$ is a covering. \end{proof}

-\begin{prop} Let $p:\wt{\cW}\map \cW$ be a regular covering of $2$-Weyl graphs.
+\begin{prop} Let $p:\wt{\cW}\to \cW$ be a regular covering of $2$-Weyl graphs.
 Then there exists a natural outer isomorphism,

 \end{prop}